GVasing/GVasing/README.md

 ### Fresh programming student starting out. ###

+My name is George Vasiliadis.
+I'm currently studying web development, learning HTML and CSS to begin, with more languages to follow.
+I plan on creating and uploading more content to show on here in the upcoming future.

 <!--
 **GVasing/GVasing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.